-European court refuses to intervene in Archie Battersbee hospice bid
+Archie Battersbee’s life support to be withdrawn on Saturday after legal fight ends

 But the court’s president decided that these complaints fell outside the scope of its powers under Rule 39, the ECHR spokesperson said.

-The boy’s family have been told his life-sustaining treatment will be withdrawn from 10am on Saturday, campaign group Christian Concern said.

-Barts Health NHS Trust said its position remains the same in that no changes will be made to Archie’s care “until the outstanding legal issues are resolved”.
+Prior to the court’s decision, Barts Health NHS Trust had said its position remained the same in that no changes would be made to Archie’s care “until the outstanding legal issues are resolved”.

-Archie has been in a coma since he was found unconscious by his mother at their home in Southend, Essex, in April and is being kept alive by a combination of medical interventions, including ventilation and drug treatments, at the Royal London Hospital in Whitechapel, east London.
+Archie has been in a coma since he was found unconscious by his mother at their home in Southend, Essex, in April and is being kept alive by a combination of medical interventions, including ventilation and drug treatments.

 His mother, Hollie Dance, believes he was taking part in an online challenge that left him catastrophically ill.